Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Results and discussion

 Among the nanoflakes exhibiting a magnetic ground state, local spins are localized on the unpaired Mo $d$-electrons.
-For r$_4$, the ground state has a total magnetic moment $\mu = 0.5 \; \mu_B$ (Figure~\ref{fig:r4_mag_mom}).
-This configuration is ferrimagnetic, arising from two local moments aligned parallel to each other, while the third one is anti-parallel.
-A similar spin pattern also appears in the energetically competing configuration with $\mu = 1~\mu_B$, while for $\mu > 1~\mu_B$, only ferromagnetic states appear, where all local magnetic moments are parallel (Figure~\ref{fig:r4_mag_mom}).
+For r$_4$, the ground state has a total magnetic moment $\mu = 2 \; \mu_B$ (Figure~\ref{fig:r4_mag_mom}).
+This configuration is ferromagnetic, arising from three local moments aligned parallel to each other.
+A ferrimagnetic spin pattern appears in the energetically competing ($\Delta E < 10~$~meV, see Figure~\ref{fig:mag_mom_en}) configuration with $\mu = 1~\mu_B$, while for $\mu > 1~\mu_B$, only ferromagnetic states appear, where all local magnetic moments are parallel (Figure~\ref{fig:r4_mag_mom}).
 The most striking feature is that, in all non-zero magnetic configurations of r$_4$, the local magnetic domains are localized exclusively on three atoms arranged in a triangular pattern.
-For the configuration with $\mu = 2~\mu_B$, which is almost degenerate with the ground-state ($\Delta E < 10~$~meV, see Figure~\ref{fig:mag_mom_en}), and for all states with a larger magnetization, these triangularly arranged magnetic domains have nearly the same magnitude.
+For the configuration with $\mu \geq 2~\mu_B$, these triangularly arranged magnetic domains have nearly the same magnitude.
 Furthermore, as the magnetization increases, also the remaining Mo atoms in the flake incrementally acquire a non-zero magnetization, as expected.

-The r$_5$ nanoflake shows a ferromagnetic ground state with a total magnetic moment of $\mu = 2 , \mu_B$, where all spins are parallel (Figure~\ref{fig:mag_selected}).
-This configuration is almost degenerate ($\Delta E \approx 10$~meV) to two ferrimagnetic orderings characterized by total magnetization of $\mu = 0.5 \; \mu_B$ and $\mu = 1.5 \; \mu_B$ (Figure~\ref{fig:mag_mom_en}).
-Similar to r$_4$, the magnetic behavior of the r$_5$ nanoflake is dominated by six Mo edge atoms (two per edge) forming the same pseudo-triangular spatial pattern regardless of the total magnetic moment, with spins aligning either parallel or antiparallel depending on the value of $\mu$ (Figure~\ref{fig:mag_mom_en} and Figure~S2 in the ESI).
+The r$_5$ nanoflake shows a ferrimagnetic ground state with a total magnetic moment of $\mu = 0.5 , \mu_B$, where 4 local spins are aligned parallel while 2 are aligned antiparallel (Figure~\ref{fig:mag_selected}).
+This configuration is almost degenerate ($\Delta E \approx 12$~meV) to two other ferrimagnetic orderings characterized by total magnetization of $\mu = 1 \; \mu_B$ and $\mu = 1.5 \; \mu_B$ (Figure~\ref{fig:mag_mom_en}).
+Similar to r$_4$, the magnetic behavior of the r$_5$ nanoflake is dominated by six Mo edge atoms (two per edge) forming the same pseudo-triangular spatial pattern regardless of the total magnetic moment, with spins aligning either parallel or antiparallel depending on the value of $\mu$ (Figure~\ref{fig:mag_selected} and Figure~S2 in the ESI).
 Again, for $\mu > 2 \; \mu_B$, the non-zero spins orient parallel to each other, giving rise to ferromagnetic configurations, with the surrounding Mo atoms acquiring a local magnetization increasing with $\mu$.